 - Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
-Doing so may damage the image sensor or the camera's internal components. - If < I > is set, you should not change the ISO speed or aperture during movie shooting because it may also change the white balance. - If you shoot a movie under fluorescent or LED lighting, the movie may flicker. - Zooming the lens during movie shooting is not recommended.
-Zooming the lens can cause changes in the exposure regardless of whether the lens' maximum aperture changes or not.
-Exposure changes may be recorded as a result. - You cannot magnify the image during movie shooting. - Be careful not to cover the microphone (p.174) with your finger, etc. - .
-Cautions for movie shooting are on pages 200 and 201. - If necessary, also read the Live View shooting cautions on pages 171 and 172.
+Doing so may damage the image sensor or the camera's internal components. - If < I > is set, you should not change the ISO speed or aperture during movie shooting because it may also change the white balance. - If you shoot a movie under fluorescent or LED lighting, the movie may flicker. - Shooting a few test movies is recommended where you will perform zooming during movie shooting.
+Zooming during movie shooting may result in recording of changes in exposure or mechanical sound of the lens, or images may be out of focus. - You cannot magnify the image during movie shooting. - Be careful not to cover the microphones (p.174) with your finger, etc. - Cautions for movie shooting are on pages 200 and 201. - If necessary, also read the Live View shooting cautions on pages 171 and 172.

-- Movie-related settings are under the [□,1] and [□,2] tabs (p.196). - A movie file is recorded each time you shoot a movie.
-If the file size exceeds 4 GB, a new file will be automatically created. - The movie image's field of view is approx. 100% (with movie recording size set to [1920]). - The sound will be recorded in stereo by the camera's built-in microphone (p.174). - Most commercially-available external stereo microphones with a 3.5 mm diameter miniplug can be connected to the camera.
-If an external microphone has been connected to the camera's external microphone IN terminal (p.20), it will be given priority over the built-in microphone. - You can use Remote Controller RC-6 (sold separately, p.307) to start and stop the movie shooting if the drive mode is < ₱₺>.
+- Movie-related settings are under the [♣1] and [♣2] tabs (p.196). - A movie file is recorded each time you shoot a movie.
+If the file size exceeds 4 GB, a new file will be automatically created. - The movie image's field of view is approx. 100% (with movie recording size set to [1920]). - The sound will be recorded in stereo by the camera's built-in microphones (p.174). - Stereo sound recording is also possible by connecting the Directional Stereo Microphone DM-E1 (sold separately) to the camera's external microphone IN terminal (p.20) as the external microphone is given the priority. - You can use Remote Controller RC-6 (sold separately, p.307) to start and stop the movie shooting if the drive mode is < \ 5>.
 Set the shooting timing switch to <2> (2-sec. delay), then press the transmit button.
-If the switch is set to <●> (immediate shooting), still photo shooting will take effect. - With a fully-charged Battery Pack LP-E8, the total movie shooting time will be as follows: approx. 1 hr.
+If the switch is set to < ●> (immediate shooting), still photo shooting will take effect. - With a fully-charged Battery Pack LP-E8, the total movie shooting time will be as follows: approx. 1 hr.
 40 min. at room temperature (23°C/73°F), and approx. 1 hr.
 20 min. at low temperature (0°C/32°F). - The focus preset function is possible for movie shooting only when using a (super) telephoto lens equipped with the focus preset mode marketed since the second half of 2011.